“Besides high quality bikes we walked out the door with a handfull of good advice to get the best experience in Copenhagen” – Josephine M.

 For more information read our Terms & Conditions.

-So we’ll tailor your program to make ends meet with regards to duration, content, routes and places, transportation, etc.
+It’s important to make most of your time, so we’ll tailor your program to make ends meet with regards to duration, content, routes, etc.

 Loved renting the bikes, the owner was super fun to talk to and gave us amazing tips for the city, he was incredibly helpful. the bikes were in great condition, with a lock and city included. without those bikes our trip wouldnt have been the same!!